loda-lang/loda-programs/programs/oeis/list2.md

 * [A288603](http://oeis.org/A288603) ([L17 program](A288603.asm)): a(n) = 2*a(n-1) - a(n-3) for n >= 3, where a(0) = 2, a(1) = 4, a(2) = 6, a(3) = 8.
 * [A288697](http://oeis.org/A288697) ([L20 program](A288697.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 494", based on the 5-celled von Neumann neighborhood.
 * [A288699](http://oeis.org/A288699) ([L09 program](A288699.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 494", based on the 5-celled von Neumann neighborhood.
+* [A288700](http://oeis.org/A288700) ([L18 program](A288700.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 494", based on the 5-celled von Neumann neighborhood.
 * [A288711](http://oeis.org/A288711) ([L29 program](A288711.asm)): 1-limiting word of the mapping 00->1000, 10->00, starting with 00.
 * [A288713](http://oeis.org/A288713) ([L14 program](A288713.asm)): Positions of 1 in A288711; complement of A288712.
 * [A288732](http://oeis.org/A288732) ([L13 program](A288732.asm)): a(n) = a(n-1) + 2*a(n-4) - 2*a(n-5) for n >= 5, where a(0) = 2, a(1) = 4, a(2) = 6, a(3) = 8, a(4) = 10.